mirabarukaso/llm_webui_from_scratch/README.md

 (Now you can goto #11 to perform a quick test)
 ```
-9.1 Compile llama-cpp-python and llama.cpp with CUDA Support from local pip
+9.1 (NOT WORKING) Compile llama-cpp-python and llama.cpp with CUDA Support from local pip
 ```
-(Verifying now...)

 git clone https://github.com/abetlen/llama-cpp-python.git
 cd llama-cpp-python
 cd vendor